DorianFornali/M2-SSE-AL-PADD/README.md

   - You can check the health of the service at `http://localhost/users/health`
 - You can find a documentation at `http://localhost/users/docs`

+## Alert service
+- The alert service is available at `http://localhost/alerts/`
+  - You can check the health of the service at `http://localhost/alerts/health`

 ## Frontend

 - The frontend is available at `http://localhost:3000`